What you want for drawing with pen and ink

 Are you winging it?

-If you’d like to build your pen and ink fundamentals or create a system for your practice, read this article on how to customize a learning plan:
+To build pen and ink fundamentals and create a system for your practice, read this article to customize your learning plan:

 Five-stages-to-inking-art

 Disclosure: Some of the links on this page are affiliate links.
-I earn a reward or small commission when you use those links at no cost to you.
+I earn a reward or small commission when you use those links to make a purchase.
 Read more about the Affiliate Disclosure on the Terms page.

 Each resource offers similar content for developing techniques, selecting materials, and practicing exercises.

-If I could keep only one book, it would be Guptill’s because it’s a classic.
+If I could keep only one of those books, it would be Guptill’s because it’s a classic.

 Where to find good references: